isc-projects/kea/doc/sphinx/arm/admin.rst

 Sometimes a new Kea version may use a newer database schema, so the existing database will need to be upgraded.
-This can be done using the ``kea-admin lease-upgrade`` command.
+This can be done using the ``kea-admin db-upgrade`` command.

 To check the current version of the database, use the following command:

 .. code-block:: console

-   $ kea-admin lease-version mysql -u database-user -p database-password -n database-name
+   $ kea-admin db-version mysql -u database-user -p database-password -n database-name

 (See :ref:`kea-database-version`
 for a discussion about versioning.)
 If the version does not match the